speakcareers/tech-interview-prep-guide/docs/week-2/general/remote-interview-checklist.md

 If you can remain optimistic and positive before and during your interview, you'll be able to better manage any bumps in the road, and your interviewer will appreciate that, too.

-:::tip Tip
+:::tip

-Some of these might seem silly or inconsequential to you, but having a decent remote interview setup can make a big difference in how you perform.
+Some of these tips might seem silly or inconsequential to you, but having a decent remote interview setup can make a big difference in how you perform.

 Take advantage of every little improvement you can in order to stand out, do your best, and make a great impression.